Cwirek95/LinkedChain/docs/ArchitectureDecisionLog/0003-use-modular-monolith-for-backend.md

-# 3. Use modular monolit architecture for the backend part of the application
+# 3. Use modular monolith architecture for the backend part of the application

 Date: 2024-03-01